Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Abstract

 \section{Abstract}

-The \gaia\ satellite revealed a remarkable spiral pattern (`phase spiral', PS) in the $z-\vz$ phase plane throughout the solar neighbourhood, where $z$ and $\vz$ are the displacement and velocity of a star perpendicular to the Galactic plane.
-As demonstrated by many groups, the kinematic signature reflects the Galactic stellar disc's response to a dynamical disturbance in the recent past ($\sim0.3-3$~Gyr).
+The \gaia\ satellite revealed a remarkable spiral pattern (`phase spiral', PS) in the $z-\vz$ phase-plane throughout the solar neighbourhood, where $z$ and $\vz$ are the displacement and velocity of a star perpendicular to the Galactic plane.
+As demonstrated by many groups, the kinematic signature reflects the Galactic stellar disc's response to a dynamical disturbance some $0.3-3$~Gyr ago.
 However, previous controlled simulations did not consider the impact of the multi-phase interstellar medium (ISM) on the existence of the PS.
 This is crucial because it has been suggested that this weak signal is highly susceptible to scattering by small-scale density fluctuations typical of the ISM.
-This has motivated us to explore the formation and fate of the PS in a high-resolution, N-body/hydrodynamical simulation of an idealised Galaxy analogue bearing a realistic ISM, which interacts impulsively with a massive perturber.
+This has motivated us to explore the formation and fate of the PS in a suite of high-resolution, N-body/hydrodynamical simulations of an idealised Galaxy analogue bearing a realistic ISM that interacts impulsively with a massive perturber.
 In our models, high gas surface densities within the disc encourage vigorous star formation, which in turn couples with the gas via feedback to drive turbulence.
-We find that the PS is almost non-existent if the ISM has an excess of power on sub-kiloparsec scales compared to longer wavelengths.
-This can happen in the absence of star formation and feedback when the gas is allowed to cool.
+We find that the PS is almost non-existent if the disc potential is too strong or the ISM is highly structured on sub-kiloparsec scales.
+This can happen in the absence of stellar feedback when the gas is allowed to cool.
 In the presence of turbulent gas maintained by stellar feedback, the PS has a patchy spatial distribution and a high degree of intermittency on kiloparsec scales.
 We anticipate that future studies of the phase-spiral behaviour on all scales will provide crucial information on star-gas dynamics.